A few hundred spider species can be found in the Tri-State area.

 1/4--1/3 inch in length, thin elongated, tan colored (hairless) body, with long slender legs.

-This spider will construct webs usually high on walls or at ceiling junctures where it hangs upside down most all day
+This spider will construct webs commonly in basements, barns, sheds, & warehouses, where it hangs upside down most all day.

 They are considered somewhat beneficial house cleaners of flying insects and occasional crawling insects.